marcinzh/skutek/MANUAL.md

 Examples: `State`.
 Also, any hypothetical stateful *Effect*, providing pure API for some impure "real world" service (like database).

-They not only don't exhibit parallelism themselves, but can also **inhibit parallellism of other Effects**, if handled together.
+They not only don't exhibit parallelism themselves, but can also **inhibit parallellism** of other *Effects* from the previous category, if handled together.

 To prevent such inhibition, the stateful *Effect* should be handled as late as possible in the order of *Handlers*: